hunoong/slave2-A/week09_MILESTONE/README.md

 <br/>
 <br/>

-##### What's next?
+#### What's next?
 ***Current issues that I am having are :*** <br/>
-1) Figuring out the right path way to make my sketch draw while objects are being detected, also while the web cam is running.
-- To solve this, I am experimenting ‘Second Canvas’ function.<br/>
+1) Figuring out the right path way to make my sketch draw while objects are being detected, also while the web cam is running.<br/>- To solve this, I am experimenting ‘Second Canvas’ function.<br/>
 <br/>
-2) Many linked files problem
-- To solve this, I got feedback to make things ‘locally’ so that only essential things can be linked.<br/>
+2) Many linked files problem - To solve this, I got feedback to make things ‘locally’ so that only essential things can be linked.<br/>
 <br/>

-***Possible next steps are :***<br/>
+***Possible next steps are :*** <br/>
 1) Embracing wrong detection and make it into a part of art piece.
 Or multiple canvas can create different generative path of arts<br/>
 2) Refined textures and brushes<br/>
 3) Random colouring on crossed area<br/>